Sneezan/frontend-test/README.md

 # Frontend-test
 This was a test that given for a recruitment task as a frontend developer for a company using hubspot mainly in November 2022.
+This site has been modified since handin and made public.

 ## The task
 To create an easy landing page from reference photos.